lit/lit-element/README.md

-LitElement uses [lit-html](https://github.com/Polymer/lit-html) to render into the element's [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) and adds API help manage element properties and attributes.
+LitElement uses [lit-html](https://github.com/Polymer/lit-html) to render into the element's [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) and adds API to help manage element properties and attributes.
 LitElement reacts to changes in properties and renders declaratively using `lit-html`.

-  * **Setup properties:** LitElement supports observable properties which may trigger an update when set.
-These properties can be written in a few ways:
+  * **Setup properties:** LitElement supports observable properties that cause the element to update.
+  These properties can be declared in a few ways:

     * As class fields with the `@property()` [decorator](https://github.com/tc39/proposal-decorators#decorators), if you're using a compiler that supports them, like TypeScript or Babel.